-Strategies and Action Steps Person(s) Responsible Resources Timelines Evidence of Implementation Evidence of Impact Formative/ Summative developed under section 1112 Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly Calendar of PFE meetings Participation rates Copy of LEA's written parent involvement policy, Title I: Parent & Family Engagement Compliance Documentation
+Strategies and Action Steps Person(s) Responsible Resources Timelines Evidence of Implementation Evidence of Impact Formative/ Summative developed under section 1112 District Support Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Ouarterly Calendar of PFE meetings Copy of LEA's written parent involvement policy, Title I: Parent & Family Engagement Compliance Documentation

 Strategy 2: The LEA conducts, with the meaningful involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of all Title I, Part A schools served.
-[Section 1116 (a)(2)(D)] District Support Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly Sign Meeting agendas, meeting invitations, meeting minutes or notes, and documentation of attendance (i.e., signin sheets, electronic attendance rosters) documenting participation of parents in the annual evaluation of the content and effectiveness of the policy AND Copy of annual evaluation Copy of LEA's written parent involvement policy, evaluation Strategy 3: The LEA has School-Parent Compacts at each Title I, Part A campus that outline how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's District Support Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly in sheets, electronic Parent/Family communication and School-Parent Compact, Title I: Parent & Family Engagement Compliance Documentation high standards.
-[Section 1116 (d)] effectiveness of the policy AND Copy of compact evaluation value and utility of contributions Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly documenting Parent/Family communication and attendance with district Presentation Strategy 5: At the beginning of each school year, a local educational agency shall notify the parents of each student that the parents may request, and the agency will provide the parents on request (and in a timely manner), information regarding the professional qualifications of the student's District Support Staff Campus 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly Sign In Sheets Agendas Particination rates Presentation (Annual Title I Meeting)
+[Section 1116 (a)(2)(D)] District Support Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly Sign Meeting agendas, meeting invitations, meeting minutes or notes, and documentation of attendance (i.e., signin sheets, electronic attendance rosters) documenting participation of parents in the annual evaluation of the content and effectiveness of the policy AND Copy of annual evaluation Copy of LEA's written parent involvement policy, evaluation Strategy 3: The LEA has School-Parent Compacts at each Title I, Part A campus that outline how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's District Support Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly in sheets, electronic School-Parent Compact, Title I: Parent & Family Engagement Compliance Documentation high standards.
+[Section 1116 (d)] effectiveness of the policy AND Copy of compact evaluation Strategy 4: The LEA and Title I, Part A campuses shall educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
+[Section 1116 (e)(3)] District Support Staff Campus 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly documenting Parent/Family communication and attendance with district Presentation Strategy 5: At the beginning of each school year, a local educational agency shall notify the parents of each student that the parents may request, and the agency will provide the parents on request (and in a timely manner), information regarding the professional qualifications of the student's District Support Staff Campus Administration 23 School Leadership 31 Guidance & Counseling 61 Community PFE Supplies, snacks Quarterly Sign In Sheets Agendas Particination rates Presentation (Annual Title I Meeting)